karlgvuts/karlgvuts/README.md

 <h6 align="center"

-Wikilius/Jacob/Igniter yume.... 👀👀
+Wikilius yume.... 👀👀

-(sometimes sharing and sometimes non-sharing. yes, i yumeship myself w igniter please dont smite me 💔💔)
+(sometimes sharing and sometimes non-sharing.. )

 (I'm always sharing and there's a 25% chance that you might see me non-sharing w people!)